 - 1 cup pumpkin puree fresh or canned

 - 1 cup plain nondairy milk

-Pour the mixture into your prepared pan and smooth it evenly across the bottom.
+- Pour the mixture into the prepared pan and smooth it evenly across the bottom.
 Bake for 45 to 50 minutes.
 The edges should appear set, but the interior will remain quite soft and moist.
 Good bread pudding should be very moist, so be careful not to over bake it!

-Let cool for about 15 minutes before serving.
-You can either take the time to make nice, neat slices like I did, or just grab a large spoon and scoop it out onto plates.
-Serve warm with ice cream and Caramel Sauce.
+- Let cool for about 15 minutes before serving.
+You can either take the time to make nice, neat slices like, or just grab a large spoon and scoop it out onto plates.
+Serve warm with ice cream, Caramel Sauce, or both.

 - Here are more Vegan Quick Breads and Scones.

 - Here are more recipes and menu ideas for a Vegetarian and Vegan-Friendly Thanksgiving.

 *This post contains affiliate links.
 If the product is purchased by linking through this review, VegKitchen receives a modest commission, which helps maintain our site and helps it to continue growing!